Starved Rock State Park has been noted as one of the top attractions in Illinois, and for good reason.

 In addition, Grizzly Jack’s Grand Bear Resort and Waterpark is located directly across Route 178 and the start of the St. Louis Canyon trailhead.
 Our family chose to stay at Grizzly Jack’s and you can read our full review here.

 Hiking and the Illinois River

 Several stunning overlooks offer grand views of the Illinois River and a lock & dam.
-At first I was going skip these and just hit up the canyons but I am glad we didn’t.
-We even saw a tug boat pushing a barge up river through the lock & dam.
+At first, I was going to skip these and just hit up the canyons but I am glad we didn’t.
+We even saw a tug boat pushing a barge upriver through the lock & dam.

-The Canyons and the ease of accessibility to them is a main draw for Starved Rock State Park.
+The Canyons and the ease of accessibility to them are the main draws for Starved Rock State Park.
 The easy parking and walking paths attract a lot of visitors.
-While we found the canyons to be beautiful and flowing after spring rains, our family personally enjoyed the canyons at Matthiessen State Park better.
-You can read our full review of that park here.

 No matter which state park in the area you visit or where you lodge, your family is bound to have a good time and make memories.